MLK weekend to feature tributes, commitments to race equity - NewsBreak

 Outside of establishment politics, many King holiday weekend events are opportunities for Americans to give back, reflect on the civil rights icon’s legacy or deal locally with racial discrimination in their own communities.

-A massive monument to Martin Luther King Jr. was unveiled in Boston Friday, where the leader first met his wife, Coretta Scott King.
+A massive monument to Martin Luther King Jr. is scheduled to be dedicated Friday in Boston, where the leader first met his wife, Coretta Scott King.
 In the early 1950s, he was a doctoral student in theology at Boston University and she was studying at the New England Conservatory of Music.

 The $10 million sculpture called “The Embrace” consisting of four intertwined arms was inspired by a photo of the Kings embracing when King Jr. learned he had won the Nobel Peace Prize in 1964.
 It was designed byHank Willis Thomas and MASS Design Group and was selected out of 126 proposals.